Abstract

 4.1 The frontier premium is an extraction-on-degraded phenomenon

 On commercial-degraded scans, Opus (94%) leads the best open model, Qwen3-VL-235B (83.7%), by about 10 points; Sonnet sits between (88.7%).
-On medical-degraded the gap nearly closes (96.4 vs 95.0).
-Llama-4-Scout is the weakest vision extractor (72%) — natively multimodal does not mean good at document vision.
-The bigger model helps on one specific thing: the long identifiers and account numbers on degraded scans, the strings that break up on a noisy image.
-So the case for paying 8–38× per token is specifically hard, degraded-layout extraction accuracy, and nowhere else.
+On medical-degraded there is no longer a gap to speak of: once a gold-data bug was fixed (§4.5), the whole vision field saturates (Opus and Ornith at 99.4–99.7, Qwen3-VL at 97.9), so that tier no longer separates the models at all.
+What remains is the commercial premium, where Llama-4-Scout is the weakest vision extractor (72%): natively multimodal does not mean good at document vision.
+The bigger model helps on one thing: the long identifiers and account numbers on the harder commercial layouts, the strings that break up on a noisy image.
+So the case for paying 8–38× per token rests on one axis, extraction accuracy on hard degraded commercial layouts, and nothing else.

 4.2 The premium does not transfer to RAG